Mdamski/Mdamski.github.io/Projects/Superstore Performance/README.md

 ## Dashboard & Insights

 ![image](https://github.com/user-attachments/assets/e370c0e4-01f0-4e61-af39-aac397c9f366)
-- State-Level Profit Growth: Indiana and California show notable growth in profitability YTD compared to PYTD.
+- **State-Level Profit Growth**: Indiana and California show notable growth in profitability YTD compared to PYTD.
-- Profit by Ship Mode: Standard Class and Second Class delivery methods contributed the most to the overall profit growth YTD.
+- **Profit by Ship Mode**: Standard Class and Second Class delivery methods contributed the most to the overall profit growth YTD.
-- Profit by Segment and Region: The Corporate and Consumer segments in the Central region experienced significant YTD profit growth, while the Home Office segment's growth remained moderate across most regions.
+- **Profit by Segment and Region**: The Corporate and Consumer segments in the Central region showed significant YTD profit growth, while the Home Office segment displayed moderate growth across most regions.

 ![image](https://github.com/user-attachments/assets/58bb4848-30de-4536-9fd6-d28a80007174)
-- Quantity by State: Growth in quantity sold YTD outpaced PYTD in key regions like California and Texas.
+- **Quantity by State**: Growth in quantity sold YTD outpaced PYTD in key regions like California and Texas.
-- Monthly Performance: Quantity sold shows consistent growth YTD compared to PYTD, particularly in mid-year (May) and the last quarter.
+- **Monthly Performance**: Quantity sold shows consistent growth YTD compared to PYTD, particularly in mid-year (May) and the last quarter.
-- Quantity by Ship Mode: Similar to profit growth, Standard Class and First Class deliveries contributed significantly to quantity growth YTD.
+- **Quantity by Ship Mode**: Similar to profit growth, Standard Class and First Class deliveries contributed significantly to quantity growth YTD.

 ![image](https://github.com/user-attachments/assets/aaf2f457-2e84-414d-8420-62a40d20c6de)

-- Sales by the State: The biggest growth is noted in California and Indiana.
+- **Sales by the State**: The biggest growth is noted in California and Indiana.
-- Mothly Performance: Sales increased steadily throughout the year, with notable growth in mid-year (May) and the last quarter (October and December).
+- **Mothly Performance**: Sales increased steadily throughout the year, with notable growth in mid-year (May) and the last quarter (October and December).
 A slight dip was observed in August YTD vs PYTD.
-- Sales by Segment and Region: Corporate contributed to strong sales growth YTD compared to PYTD.
+- **Sales by Segment and Region**: Corporate contributed to strong sales growth YTD compared to PYTD.

 ## Conclusion:
 This analysis highlights substantial YTD growth across multiple metrics (profit, quantity, sales) compared to PYTD.
 Indiana and California are standout states for profit growth, while mid-year and year-end spikes in sales and quantity suggest seasonal shopping patterns.
 The steady performance of Standard and Second Class shipping methods also points to a consistent delivery preference linked to increased profitability and sales volume.